 We sat down with some industry leaders—Ahmed Kamran Imadi, Big Data Solutions Engineering at a Fortune 100 Financial Institution; Mark Kidwell, Chief Data Architect at Autodesk; and Satish Nekkalapudi, Sr. Manager at Magnite—to discuss these questions.

-In our webinar, these experts shed light on the role of big data in business today, the skill-sets needed to keep up with the growth of big data, and how digital transformation has affected the role of big data in their organizations.
+In our webinar, these experts shed light on the role of big data in business today, the skill-sets needed to keep up with the growth of big data, and how DT has affected the role of big data in their organizations.

-How Digital Transformation Affects the Role of Big Data
+How DT Affects the Role of Big Data

-When asked about how enterprise digital transformation affects big data, Kidwell said he believes it was key to unlocking a slew of behavioral insights.
+When asked about how enterprise DT affects big data, Kidwell said he believes it was key to unlocking a slew of behavioral insights.

 “One of the key things digital transformation meant for analytics, or data processing teams, was that the products were always online, always available to the company’s customers and users… And with that came this flood of data—usage data or behavioral data—followed by this huge demand to process that data and derive insights from it.”